Fully funded NPQ deadline approaching. Apply by 16 January 2024.

 Locations

-With our regional partners, you’ll benefit from our expert curriculum design along with a more tailored experience linked to your local context.
-Either way, we work to give you the best possible experience.
+Join a local cohort with one of our regional partners and benefit from our expert curriculum design along with a tailored experience linked to your local context.

 Find a cohort that’s local to you in our list of partners here.